GBK-Data/Sales-Dashboard-Project/README.md

 ORDER BY Region, Month;
 ```
 ## 7. Which Product sold the most Units
-This query calculates total units sold per product, helping identify which product is the most popular
+This query calculates total units sold per product, helping identify which product is the most popular.
 Insight: Laptop has the highest number of units sold, confirming its popularity among customers.
 ```sql
 SELECT Product, SUM(Units) AS TotalUnits